ekalinin/sitemap.js/README.md

   lineSeparatedURLsToSitemapOptions
 } = require('sitemap')

-// writes sitemaps and index out to the destination you provide simpleSitemapAndIndex({
+// writes sitemaps and index out to the destination you provide. simpleSitemapAndIndex({
   hostname: 'https://example.com',
   destinationDir: './',
   sourceData: lineSeparatedURLsToSitemapOptions(
     createReadStream('./your-data.json.txt')
   ),
-  // or
+  // or (only works with node 10.17 and up)
   sourceData: [{ url: '/page-1/', changefreq: 'daily'}, ...],
   // or
   sourceData: './your-data.json.txt',